California is home to many species; unfortunately the grizzly bear is no longer one of them - despite its prominent place in the state flag.

 The Giant Sequoia, the thickest trees on the planet, are as famous as the Redwood.
 You can find them in Yosemite National Park and - not surprisingly – in Giant Sequoia State Park.
 Some of the trees are so old that they house their own private ecosystems.
 The trunks may grow hollow with age and species of mosses, fungi, and lichen may have developed and mutated undisturbed along their own path down in these thousands year old "caverns".

 Nature is one of America's most precious resources but it can easily be underestimated if you come from the more densely developed Europe.
-Over the summer season 2011 19 people lost their lives in Yosemite National Park alone, while rappelling or just not respecting the signs and fences.
+Every year 10-20 people lose their lives in Yosemite National Park alone, while rappelling or just not respecting the signs and fences.
 So remember to tell somebody if you go trekking, bring water, and respect nature - it can be unforgiving if you don't.